 What will I learn?

-You will cover topics including animal biology, husbandry and animal nutrition.
-You'll also gain plenty of practical experience in your choice of skills, from wildlife surveys to animal training.
+You will cover a wide variety of topics including animal biology and inheritance, exotic animal care and husbandry and animal nutrition.
+You'll also gain plenty of practical experience in your choice of skills, from wildlife population & habitat surveys, handling a wide range of wild species, as well as isolating bacteria in the laboratory.

 - Animal Feeding and Nutrition